 When you are satisfied with the results, brush the entire surface lightly with olive oil.
 Season lightly with coarse salt and you’re ready to fold for transport to the grill.

 As long as you’ve brushed all areas of the dough with olive oil, there’s no need to oil the grill grates.

-Some folks will add their toppings as the flip side cooks, so that the pizza is finished off on the grill.
-I’ve found that, especially since we like to add several layers of toppings, finishing the pizza in the oven works well.
+Some folks will add their toppings as the flip side cooks so that the pizza is finished off on the grill.
+I’ve found that especially since we like to add several layers of toppings, finishing the pizza in the oven works well.
 There’s another bonus to consider with this method …you can make the crust, store it in the freezer and use whenever.
 Sometimes I’ll grill four to six crusts on a day when we are having pizza.
 Each extra crust fits perfectly in one of those jumbo plastic zip-lock bags.
-Great addition for the perfectly stocked freezer.
+A great addition for the perfectly stocked freezer.
 They sure do come in handy when planning an impromptu gathering!

 The process of preparing the veggies takes some time but it is worth every moment.
 If you are planning to serve this pizza to friends and family, definitely get those toppings ready early in the day.
 Or even the day before.
 If not, you can get your toppings ready while the dough rises!

 Instead of using or making a highly seasoned pizza tomato sauce, try using fresh or jarred marinara sauce on your next creation.

 If you have a pizza stone, this is the time to use it.
 Be sure to preheat it in your oven for at least thirty minutes.
 Especially if you like some crunch in your crust.
 Once all of that goodness is layered on, you’re about ten minutes from experiencing true deliciousness.

 - 1 - 16 ounce pizza dough ball

 - extra virgin olive oil